-You can design your own custom shopping experience with Typeform by combining Calculator and integrated Stripe payments (the Payment block).
+You can design your own custom shopping experience with Typeform by combining Calculator and integrated Stripe payments (the Payment question).

-Your customers make their selections, the ‘Price’ variable increases or decreases depending on their selections, and the Payment block is automatically ready with the right price at checkout.
+Your customers make their selections, the ‘Price’ variable increases or decreases depending on their selections, and the Payment question is automatically ready with the right price at checkout.

 You can read more about order forms, and try out our ready-made example typeforms here.